Live chat with tools, a skill, and memory

 CLI-only agent (no YAML)

-mas-ctl chat agent.yaml -v -i \
+mas-ctl -v chat agent.yaml -i \

 --tool web-search \

---tool calculator \
+--tool calc \

 --skill answer-formatting \

---memory semantic \
+--memory semantic

 Flag Effect